amma/anna (personal name) + bile Old English headland, promontory. Population - 6,025.

 In fact, all of the town's recent redevelopment has seen to the last of the traditional with the boat repair yard making way for apartment blocks or second homes if you'd rather.

-The only upturned fishing boat hulls now are those retail pods whose design they're said to resemble and the blow torches are being used on the crème brûlées.
+As for the boat repair yard, the only upturned hulls now are those retail pods, whose design they're said to resemble, and the blow torches are being used on the crème brûlées.

 Tarry bottom?
 The name of the new Wetherspoon™s that will inevitably open here next year.